What President Took the Longest Vacation? (And Other Fun Facts)Google Questions

 The War of 1812 was over.
 His administration was nearly at an end.
 So Madison, tired and eager to get away, slipped out of Washington in June 1816 and didn't return until October.
-His four-month vacation was the longest of any president.
+His four-month vacation was the longest of any president with the exception of John Adams, though Adams's case, as you'll see, is complicated.
+(It wasn't really a vacation.)
 In other years his vacations lasted three months.

 Seven Months on the Farm

 In his celebrated biography, David McCullough insists that John Adams made greater sacrifices on behalf of the Revolution than almost any other Founding Father.
-Stingingly, McCullough observes, Jefferson went home during a critical moment in the deliberations of the Continental Congress while Adams remained, there to fight illness, the flies and his fellow politicians.
+Stingingly, McCullough observes, Jefferson went home during a critical moment in the deliberations of the Continental Congress while Adams remained, fighting illness, the flies and his fellow politicians.
 Poor Abigail had to put up with long absences.

 Jefferson never liked to be away from Monticello and in 1805 decided he need not be away as long as previously during his administration.
 He left for home mid-July and did not come back until October, setting the precedent for long presidential vacations which Madison was to improve upon.
 (As vice president, in 1799, Jefferson had remained away from the capital even longer--ten months.)